Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

 FREDERICK, Md. -- A Navy medic shot and critically wounded two people at a Maryland business park Tuesday, then fled to a nearby Army base where he was shot and killed, police and U.S. Navy officials said.

-Fort Detrick is a U.S. Army base in Frederick that is home to the military's flagship biological defense laboratory and several federal civilian biodefense labs.
+Fort Detrick is home to the military's flagship biological defense laboratory and several federal civilian biodefense labs.
+About 10,000 military personnel and civilians work on the base, which encompasses about 1,300 acres (526 hectares) in the city of Frederick.

+The base is a huge economic driver in the region, drawing scientists, military personnel and their families.
+Frederick Mayor Michael O'Connor noted that various defense contractors are located near Fort Detrick and that it wouldn't be unusual for a member of the military to be off base and working with a private firm that does business with the U.S. government.

+"When these incidents happen in other places, you're always grateful that it's not your community," O'Connor added.
+"But you always know, perhaps in the back of your mind, that that's just luck - that there isn't any reason why it couldn't happen here.
+And today it did."

 Lando called the shootings "very tragic."

-"It's happening too frequently.
+"It's happening too frequently," he said.
 Every time we turn on the TV we're seeing something like this happening.
 And now it's happening in our backyards."

-This story has been edited to correct that base personnel, not police, shot suspect. ___

-Associated Press writer Michael Kunzelman in College Park, Maryland, contributed to this report.
+Associated Press writers Matthew Barakat in Frederick; Michael Kunzelman in College Park, Maryland; Ben Finley in Norfolk, Virginia; Jonathan Drew in Durham, North Carolina, contributed to this report.

 Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

-Note: This story has been edited to correct that base personnel, not police, shot the suspect and to correct a word in the base spokeswoman's quote to "after," not "before." ___